PeterDrake/drakepedia/software_development/xp_coding_steps.md

 This tells your team, "Our branch has some new functionality.
 Let's merge it into master."

+Move your story to the `Completed in Branch` column on Trello.

 ### 4.iii Review code

 Find another pair in your team to review your code.
 You may have to wait a few minutes for them to make their next commit so that they can give you their full attention.

 Working with this other pair on GitHub, review the changes you made.
 Some things to consider:

 - Does the new code compile, run, and perform as advertised?
 - Are there thorough unit tests?
 - Do the tests pass?
 - Is the code clean and well-documented?
 - Is there any way the code could be improved?

 If not everyone is satisfied, go back (3.ii) if you need a new test or (3.iv) otherwise.
-The pull request remains open.

-When everyone is happy, have someone from the other pair enter a review and click on `Merge pull request`.
-Now your new features have been incorporated into the `master`.
+Close the pull request rather than approving it.
+You will create a new one after you resolve the issue.

+If everyone is happy, move the story to `Tested` on Trello.

-### 4.iv Indicate your progress on Trello
+### 4.iv Move on to Next Task or Merge

-Check off the task.
-If the story is complete, move it to the Done column.
+If the story has more unfinished tasks, move it back to `In Progress` and go back to (1.ii).

+If this was the last task, click on `Merge Pull Request` on GitHub and conform.
+Resolve any issue with the merge; there usually won't be any.
+Move the card to `Merged` on Trello.

 ### 4.v If it's not the end of the session, go back to (1)